conchoecia/hormiphora/README.md

 This repo contains the code necessary to generate the annotation for the _Hormiphora californensis_ genome, the annotation as releases, and the code and results from the _H. californensis_ genome assembly paper.

+This repo is maintained by Darrin T. Schultz and Warren R. Francis

 # Directory

 ## The assembly - Hcv1